Subscription-based PLM model enables smaller companies the benefits of PLM without the big price tag.

 “I contacted GoEngineer within the hour and told them, ‘I don’t have a lot of time and I don’t have a lot of money, so what are my options,’” laughs Kohn.
-“I think we had a contract signed with GoEngineer within a couple weeks of that first phone call.”
+“I think we had a contract signed with GoEngineer within a couple of weeks of that first phone call.”
 Lifesize was up and running in less than two months.

-Lifesize has been on the GoEngineer-hosted Agile PLM system, which includes 24/7 support, three years now.
+Lifesize has been on the GoEngineer-hosted Agile PLM system, which includes 24/7 support, for three years now.
 “When we do have issues, we don’t have to open a ticket with Oracle; GoEngineer does that for us,” says Kohn.
 “When they have the patch, they put it on our sandbox, let us test it, and then the fix is pushed out to our production system.”

-Kohn concludes: “The first benefit was clearly the pricing model; we were able to get subscription licenses that included maintenance, support and all the hosting costs at far below any type of on-premise solution.
+Kohn concludes: “The first benefit was clearly the pricing model; we were able to get subscription licenses that included maintenance, support, and all the hosting costs at far below any type of on-premise solution.
 You don’t have to worry about on-site hardware maintenance, you don’t have all of that infrastructure backend, and the Agile PLM product still gives you a lot more flexibility and customization over current cloud systems.
 And, spending even a half an hour a week on it is unusual; we manage our data, and the system manages itself with GoEngineer’s help!”